rturnerpy/rturnerpy/README.md

 5. Navigate to the extracted directory and then into ```app``` folder
 6. if you run ls you'll see a python (.py) file
 7. Run python3 rturner.py
+- (remember use "sudo")

 ## Changelog
+### - v-1.1
+- Confirmation steps
+- more speed when reading the disk
 ### - v-1.0
 Hellow world